cytoscape/cytoscape-tutorials/README.md

 |     |--intro-cytoscape/
 |     |--(other presentation modules)
 |--protocols/
-|  |--modules/
 |  |--loading-omics-data/
-|     |--(other protocol modules)
+|  |--(other protocols)
 ```
 Each level can contain image assets that are relevant at that level.
-For example, images that are likely to only be needed in a single module should be kept in that module's directory.
-Images that might be useful to many tutorials should be kept in the top level's ```assets/images```.
+For example, images that are needed referenced by the html a directory should be kept in that directory.
+Images that are actively being used across many tutorials are kept in the top level's ```assets/images```.

 Each level will have named html files or ```index.html``` files, which are the files that one presents and shares.
 Modules directories will also have ```module.html``` files which contain the slide content that is referenced and pulled into the presentable html files.
 For example, the ```index.html``` file for the ```intro-cytoscape``` module includes reveal headers, scripts and this line of code to pull in the slide content: